 ABOUT IWSHM 2021

-This is a reminder that the 13th International Workshop on Structural Health Monitoring (IWSHM) will be held on December 7-December 9, 2021 at Stanford University, CA. We are planning for an in-person meeting.
-IWSHM remains committed to providing a forum for information sharing, collaboration, and advancing research that is vital to our community.
+This is a reminder that the 13th International Workshop on Structural Health Monitoring (IWSHM) will be held on March 15-17, 2022, at Stanford University, CA. We are planning for an in-person meeting.
+IWSHM remains committed to providing a forum for information sharing, collaboration, and advancing research vital to our community.

 The workshop features reviews of SHM growth in the last two decades and examines opportunities for future SHM research and applications.
 The theme of 2021 IWSHM is "Enabling Next-Generation SHM for Cyber-Physical Systems."
 Papers in support of autonomous Inspection and/or intelligent data-driven diagnostic systems and the Industry Internet of Things (IIOT) for preventive maintenance will be highlighted besides general applications in aerospace, mechanical engineering, and civil infrastructure.
 Learn more...

 Please visit submission.iwshm.org for detailed guidelines on abstract submission